inraito/open-energistics/doc/OpenEnergistics/module/storage/ResourceManager.md

 `open()`
 RM analyzes the filter and searches all places within the system and likely, indexes them.
 Then create an entry described above in the list.
-This operation may or may not be idempotent, that is, depending on the driver, an existent handler might be returned.
+This operation may or may not be idempotent, that is, depending on the driver, an existent handle might be returned.
 If a new entry is created, occupied cell will be set to zero.

 `close()`
 RM delete the entry from the list and free all indexes and data related to that entry.
+It is prohibited to close an entry with non-zero occupied cell, so you would simply fail in this scenario.

 `count()`
 RM calculated the number of this resource.